 This drive for globally consistent frameworks and standards needs to be mirrored by clear timelines for all nations to adopt reporting/disclosure requirements.

 And, as Johanna suggests, technology could play a powerful role in reducing the burden and cost of reporting for mid-market businesses.
 For example, they would particularly benefit from cost-effective technology solutions provided at scale to the market.

-Ready and willing to play a role in a low-carbon future
+Ready and willing for a role in a low-carbon future

 When it comes to sustainability, the interests of governments, policy-makers and business leaders can align.
 Governments and policy-makers want business to do more.
 The mid-market is willing and ready to rise to the challenge.
 It just needs support to do so.
 On behalf of the Grant Thornton network, I call on national governments, policy-makers and standard setters to harness the energy and momentum generated by COP26 to deliver the four actions we have identified to help the mid-market.
 If they succeed, they will unleash this entrepreneurial segment’s huge potential to accelerate our journey towards a low-carbon future.

 i.
 UK climate change conference 2021 - COP26 goal: Finance